 Cassie currently serves as the Chair of BAMSL’s Pro Bono Committee.
 She is a member of the American Bar Association, the American Health Lawyers Association, the Bar Association of Metropolitan St. Louis, the Defense Research Institute and The Missouri Bar.
 Cassie is also Chair of the firm’s Pro Bono Committee.

-She was recognized by Missouri Lawyers Weekly as an “Up & Coming Lawyer” and “Law Firm Leader” in 2015 and was named to the Missouri Bar Pro Bono Wall of Fame in 2012.
+In recognition of her commitment to pro bono work, Cassie was honored with the Richard B. Teitelman Award in May of 2017.
+She was also recognized by Missouri Lawyers Weekly as an “Up & Coming Lawyer” and “Law Firm Leader” in 2015 and was named to the Missouri Bar Pro Bono Wall of Fame in 2012.

 Cassie is licensed to practice law in the states of Missouri and Illinois and before the U.S. District Courts for the Southern District of Illinois and Eastern District of Missouri.